maordaniel/AccWeather-Web/README.md

-A React weather application built with React, Redux and BootStrap to get weather information from AccWeather APIs.
+React weather application built with React, Redux and BootStrap to get weather information from AccWeather APIs.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).